 Assess Eligibility

 The first step is assessing your eligibility to determine if debt consolidation is a good idea.
 Check if you qualify for favourable consolidation terms based on your creditworthiness and income stability.
-Lenders typically look at credit scores, employment history, and income stability to determine eligibility.
+To determine eligibility, lenders typically look at credit scores, employment history, and income stability.
 You’re more likely to qualify for better terms if you have a good credit score and a steady income.

 It’s essential to understand that not everyone may be eligible for favourable debt consolidation options.
-For instance, individuals with poor credit scores or irregular income might find it challenging to secure low-interest rates or good repayment terms.
-Therefore, analyzing your financial situation before proceeding with debt consolidation is crucial.
+For instance, individuals with poor credit scores or irregular income might find it challenging to secure low interest rates or good repayment terms.
+Therefore, it’s crucial to analyze your financial situation before proceeding with debt consolidation.

 Compare Options